Ben-Ortiz/cs419_group_project/README.md

 To use this from two different computers port forwarding has to be enabled for both computers.
-This may pose a security risk, so be warned.
+This poses a security risk, be warned.